21 Top Remote Work Trends in 2023

 Working in an office feels productive, but is it really so efficient with all the distractions that an office creates?

-This brings us to the remote work trend of remote work productivity tools so that you can stay productive when you’re working from home every day.
+This brings us to the remote work trend of remote work productivity tools so that you can stay productive while working from home every day.

 Working from home has come with a new set of distractions, naturally, like your cat, your kids, your significant other or a noisy neighbor.
 So what’s trending is, ways to get back on track.

 Have you heard of tools like TomatoTimer, or Airtable?
-Have you considered a white noise app or simply, noise-cancelling headphones Affiliate link?
+Have you considered a white noise app or simply, noise-canceling headphones?
 Any of these tools will help you block out excess and focus on what you have to accomplish.